iainctduncan/papers/source/background.rst

    Figure 1: A Max patch with a keyboard and dial user interaction objects.

-In contrast to textual DSLs such as CSound, patching environments have comparatively little built in support for musically meaningful abstractions.
+In contrast to textual DSLs such as CSound, patching environments have comparatively little built-in support for musically meaningful abstractions.
-There is no built in concept of a score, or even a note, and there is no facility for linearly rendering a piece to an audio file from some form of score data store.
+There is no built-in concept of a score, or even a note, and there is no facility for linearly rendering a piece to an audio file from some form of score data store.
-The programmer must build such things out of the available tools.
+If the programmer wants such things, they must be built out of the available tools.
-In this sense, these environments are more open ended than most DSLs - one builds a program (albeit in a visual manner) and this program could just as easily be used to control lighting or print output to a console in response to user actions as play a piece of music.
+In this sense, these environments are more open-ended than most DSLs - one builds a program (albeit in a visual manner) and this program could just as easily be used to control lighting or print output to a console in response to user actions as to play a piece of music.
 And indeed, modern versions of Max and Pure Data are widely used for purely visual applications as well as music, through the Jitter (Max) and Gem (Pd) collections of objects.
-There is nothing intrinsically musical about the patcher environments - the environments are much more open ended in this way than the musical DSLs.
+While these come with many objects useful for making music, there is nothing intrinsically musical about the patcher environments themselves.
-As Max developer David Zicarelli put it in his paper on the 17th anniversary of Max, it is, compared to most programs, "a program which does nothing", presenting the user with a completely blank canvas (CTN: Zicarelli 2002, 44).
+As Max developer David Zicarelli put it in his paper on the seventeenth anniversary of Max, it is, compared to most programs, "a program which does nothing", presenting the user with a completely blank canvas (CTN: Zicarelli 2002, 44).

-Returning to our requirements, the fundamental strength of patching environments is the ease with which one can create programs mean for performer interaction.
+Returning to our requirements, the fundamental strength of patching environments is the ease with which one can create programs that support performer interaction.
 A new programmer can realistically be making interesting interactive environments that respond to MIDI input within the first day or so of learning the platform.

 However, making something that is conceptually closer to a scored piece is much more difficult than in a language such as Csound.
-It is most definitely possible, but it requires the programmer to be familiar with the workings of many of the built in objects, and to make a substantial number of low-level implementation decisions, such as
+It is most definitely possible, but it requires the programmer to be familiar with the workings of many of the built-in objects, and to make a substantial number of low-level implementation decisions, such as
 how data for a score should be stored, what constitutes a piece (or even a note!), how playback should be controlled or clocked, and so on.